 In addition to the core curriculum, students enroll in classes, lessons, and ensembles particular to their individual program.
 Course registration occurs for incoming students during June orientation sessions with Assistant Dean Eva Gorbants, then with faculty advisors in subsequent semesters.
 Students first consult the appropriate sample curricular outline to determine complete and incomplete requirements, then meet with their advisor(s) to discuss course selections.
 (Some courses require permission numbers obtained from the professors teaching those courses.)
 The advisor then releases the hold in the online registration system which then permits a student to enter the system and complete enrollment.
-It is essential that students report any change in curricular plans to both their advisor and to Amanda Daddona in the Department of Music Office.
+It is essential that students report any change in curricular plans to both their advisor and to the Program Assistant in the Music Office.

 During the first ten days of a semester, a student may add and/or drop courses without penalty.
 Later changes may be possible with requisite signatures on an add-drop form, found at http://music.uconn.edu/forms/.
 Students should receive or be able to access studio policies or syllabi for all classes, lessons, and ensembles.
 These documents detail instructional goals, student expectations, attendance policies, important calendar dates, and other information pertinent to the setting.
 Professors also establish office hours, during which they are available to meet individually with students.

 Classes, lessons, and rehearsals cancelled because of university closure need not be rescheduled.
 Professors are expected to make up or make substitute arrangements for classes missed for personal or professional reasons.

 At or near the end of each semester, students are asked to provide feedback about their experience in classes, lessons, and ensembles.
 Course Evaluations provide instructors, departments, and the University with information that is critical to developing and modifying curricular offerings and instructional methods.